Strawberry box house

 A Victory House on Finch Avenue West in Willowdale, Toronto, which was part of a 140-home development in c.1950, only 32 of which remain in 2022.

 In Canada, a strawberry box house is a house, built during World War II and into the 1950s to 1960s, in a style that uses a square or rectangular foundation.
 The style gets its name from the similarity to boxes used to hold strawberries.
-This style has also been called the "Simplified Cape Cod", or "Victory Houses" in the case of certain government advertisements.
+This style has also been called the "Simplified Cape Cod", or "Victory House" in the case of certain government advertisements.
 They are present in other areas such as United States, especially Massachusetts.
 Tell-tale characteristics include slight overhang of the front roof over the facade, 2 windows in the front (similar to a symmetrical half Cape Cod (house)), no dormers, and usually no shutters on the windows.
 There can be a small front porch or no porch.

 History

-During World War II, homes known as Victory Housing were built in suburbs in several Canadian cities and towns, including Toronto, Ottawa and Halifax to provide housing for workers in factories supplying items for World War II.
+During World War II, homes known as Victory Housing were built in suburbs in several Canadian cities and towns, including Toronto, Montreal, Ottawa and Halifax to provide housing for workers in factories supplying items for World War II.
 Many homes were needed for workers who relocated to work in new or expanded shipyards to build ships for Canada's merchant marine.
 Outside Toronto, large projects include North Vancouver (683), and Pictou, Nova Scotia (400 - Victory Heights) and by the middle of 1943, nearly 16,000 houses had been constructed by Wartime Housing Limited. this number had risen to 38,000 by 1947 when Wartime Housing Limited was wound down, having been replaced by Central Mortgage and Housing.

 Due to the large demand for new housing to accommodate workers, and later veterans, the houses were designed to be sturdy but economic.
 Victory Housing employed a cheap and simple design.
 After the war, many of these houses were maintained (and many remain into the twenty-first century), but newer versions improved on the basic format.
 Much of the small building was prefabricated and then shipped to the sites to be constructed.
 This resulted in very homogenous and uniform developments that sprung up in almost every major city in Canada during the war and post-war periods.
 The houses were often one-and-a-half stories tall with gabled roofs and clapboard siding.
-The streets of these instant neighborhoods were often given names that recalled their place in the time following the war, such as Victory or Churchill.
+The streets of these instant neighbourhoods were often given names that recalled their place in the time following the war, such as Victory or Churchill.

 The typical style was either a detached bungalow or a two-storey semi-detached.
 Depending on the locale, the facade may have been plain wood or brick, with entrances at the front and sides.